+Intoxicated/Impaired Parent/guardian

-- 1. Intoxicated/Impaired Parent/guardian Adventuretime cares about the safety and wellbeing of the children participating in the program.
+Adventuretime cares about the safety and wellbeing of the children participating in the program.
 This concern does not end when a parent/guardian or other authorized person comes to pick up a child from the site.
 If a staff member observes conduct by an individual wishing to pick up a child that reasonably leads the staff member to believe the individual is impaired, the staff member may take action to address these concerns.
 If necessary, an authorized pick up person will be contacted.
-If the parent/guardian decides to take the child, the proper authorities will be contacted. - 2.
-Lost or Abducted Child The following steps will be taken if a child is lost or abducted from the site. - a.
-Thoroughly search the immediate area. - b.
-Call 911 - c.
-Call the building principal or the Adventuretime Coordinator. - d.
-Notify parents. - e.
-The Adventuretime Coordinator or building principal will contact the District Administrative Office - f.
-The Adventuretime Coordinator or on-site team lead will remain at the center as the point person and to gather information/description of the child to share with authorities. - 3.
-Intruder/Unauthorized Person An intruder is an unauthorized person who enters the school where the program is located.
-It is suggested for staff to follow the steps listed below if an intruder is on site: - a.
-Adventuretime staff will speak to individuals from a safe position.
+If the parent/guardian decides to take the child, the proper authorities will be contacted.

+Lost or Abducted Child

+The following steps will be taken if a child is lost or abducted from the site.

+- Thoroughly search the immediate area.

+- Call 911

+- Call the building principal or the Adventuretime Coordinator.

+- Notify parents.

+- The Adventuretime Coordinator or building principal will contact the District Administrative Office. - The Adventuretime Coordinator or onsite team lead will remain at the center as the point person and to gather information/description of the child to share with authorities.

+Intruder/Unauthorized Person

+An intruder is an unauthorized person who enters the school where the program is located.
+It is suggested for staff to follow the steps listed below if an intruder is on site:

+- Adventuretime staff will speak to individuals from a safe position.
 Question the individual as to why the individual is on school grounds. - Be polite but persistent.
-Do not accept their reason or excuse. - Don't leave the individual unattended. - b.
-If a trespasser arrives before 8:00 am or after 4:00 pm ask the individual to leave the school grounds and escort them out of the building.
+Do not accept their reason or excuse. - Don't leave the individual unattended. - If a trespasser arrives before 8:00 am or after 4:00 pm ask the individual to leave the school grounds and escort them out of the building. - If the individual refuses to leave the building: Ask for assistance from the onstie team lead, Adventuretime Coordinator, or building principal.
+Use your best judgment to decide if police need to be contacted if the individual refuses to leave and/or becomes aggressive.

-- c.
-If the individual refuses to leave the building: Ask for assistance from the on-stie team lead, Adventuretime Coordinator, or building principal.
-Use your best judgment to decide if police need to be contacted if the individual refuses to leave and/or becomes aggressive. - 4.
-Aggressive, Armed, or otherwise Dangerous Intruder It is suggested for staff to follow the steps listed below if an intruder is aggressive, armed, or otherwise dangerous: - a.
-Notify law enforcement and give a full description of the intruder, including last known location, physical description, and known weapon or other device. - b.
-Back away from intruders, with hands raised, if they indicate a potential for violence.
+Aggressive, Armed, or otherwise Dangerous Intruder

+It is suggested for staff to follow the steps listed below if an intruder is aggressive, armed, or otherwise dangerous:

+Notify law enforcement and give a full description of the intruder, including last

+- known location, physical description, and known weapon or other device. - Back away from intruders, with hands raised, if they indicate a potential for violence.
 Allow an avenue of escape for the individual.
-To the extent safely possible, maintain visual contact. - c.
-Be aware of intruder's actions at this time (where they are located in a school building/center, whether they are carrying a weapon or package, etc). - d.
-Adventuretime staff will take students to a safe location.
-Circumstances may require lockdown in a designated area or evacuation from the building. - e.
-Inform the Adventuretime Coordinator or building principal. - f.
-If the aggressor leaves the school grounds before police arrive.
+To the extent safely possible, maintain visual contact. - Be aware of intruder's actions at this time (where they are located in a school building/center, whether they are carrying a weapon or package, etc). - Adventuretime staff will take students to a safe location.
+Circumstances may require lockdown in a designated area or evacuation from the building. - Inform the Adventuretime Coordinator or building principal. - If the aggressor leaves the school grounds before police arrive.
 Note the direction the aggressor went and if they were on foot or left in a vehicle.
-If the aggressor departs in a vehicle, note the type of vehicle, color, and license plate number. - 5.
-Emergency Drills Drills for fire, tornadoes, and disasters are practiced monthly.
-An emergency plan is posted in each room for evacuation procedures.
-In the event of a bomb threat, power failure, chemical spills, or other disasters, the center will be evacuated and parents will be asked to pick up their child/children at the area designated for emergencies. - 6.
-Parent/Guardian Communication After the safety of students is assured, Adventuretime will make every attempt to contact and inform parents of the situation as soon as possible.
-The following procedures will also be followed: - a.
-Should parents arrive to take their students during a tornado, fire or evacuation, the student may leave as long as they have been signed out with the team leader or designated staff. - b.
-Should parents arrive to pick up their child during a lock-down, they will not be allowed to enter the building and will need to wait in a safe area of their choosing until the all clear has been given and students are dismissed. - c.
-Keep classroom phone lines open during any emergency procedures. - d.
-Keep cell phone lines open during any emergency procedures.
+If the aggressor departs in a vehicle, note the type of vehicle, color, and license plate number.